 3.)
 Conducting meetings in smaller groups

 5.)
 Encouraging employees to participate and be proactive

 One problem is not planning meetings ahead of time.
-Meetings can go much smoother if there is some agenda to follow, with critical points to discuss.
-When we mention the idea of essential points, it's vital to review any spots that need to go over in person.
-For example, if a project needs to get done, that could be an excellent time to discuss the purpose and who will be assigned to work on the project.
+Meetings can go much smoother if there is some schedule to follow, with critical points to discuss.
+When we mention the idea of essential points, it’s vital to review any spots that need to go over in person.

 On the other hand, minor things such as announcements or updates should be left out.
 They may be worth mentioning, but they can be a time-waster as well.
 An extra 5-10 minutes may not be much but can make a difference in how the rest of everybody’s day goes.
 Instead, communicate announcements and updates through email messages, one-on-one meets, or brief phone calls when possible.